xyz745/FairGenerate/Readme.md

+We implemented FairGenerate and all baselines using Python 3.10.11.
+For Reweighing, we utilized AIF360\cite{aif360-oct-2018} (version 0.3.0).

 ## Dataset

 In this work, we used the publically available dataset.
 We uploaded the datasets in the **Dataset**  folder except for the below, due to size limit constraints.
 They can be obtained from the below URLs.